Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Introduction

-A significant portion of the paper is dedicated to the discussion of effects influencing the identification of variability, false variability connected with the instrumental/data reduction artifacts and how the data itself affect the results (Sect.~\ref{Sect:Identification}, \ref{Sect:Classification} and \ref{Sect:AmbiguityClassification}).
-We describe the precise criteria adopted for the classification and discuss ambiguities confusing different variability types (Sect.~\ref{Sect:AmbiguityClassification}).
+A significant portion of the paper is dedicated to the discussion of effects that influence the identification of variability, false variability connected with the instrumental and data-reduction artefacts, and how the data themselves affect the results (Sects.~\ref{Sect:Identification}, \ref{Sect:Classification}, and \ref{Sect:AmbiguityClassification}).
+We describe the precise criteria adopted for the classification and discuss ambiguities across different variability types (Sect.~\ref{Sect:AmbiguityClassification}).
 The results of our analysis are given in Sect.~\ref{Sect:Discussion}.
 The summary of the paper and future prospects are in Sect.~\ref{Sect:Conclusions}.